 Money and credit setup

-Canada separates chequing accounts, savings accounts, debit cards, credit cards, and registered accounts more clearly than many French newcomers expect.
+Canada separates chequing accounts, savings accounts, debit cards, credit cards, and registered accounts more clearly than many newcomers expect.
 A debit card spends your own money.
 A credit card borrows temporarily and can help build credit if you pay the full balance by the due date.

 Credit history is important in Canada for renting, phone plans, credit cards, car loans, and future mortgages.
-Your French banking history usually does not become a Canadian credit score automatically, so building a local record early can help.
+Your foreign banking history usually does not become a Canadian credit score automatically, so building a local record early can help.

 Housing, work, and healthcare setup

 For housing, prepare proof of income, references, ID, and a short introduction.
 In Vancouver and BC, demand can be intense, and scammers target newcomers.
-For work, adapt your French CV into a Canadian resume without photo, date of birth, or marital status.
+For work, adapt your existing CV into a Canadian resume without photo, date of birth, or marital status.

 Healthcare is provincial.
 In BC, apply for MSP as soon as you arrive if you are eligible, and consider private insurance for any waiting period.
 Rules depend on your status and province, so always check official provincial pages.